ThatCoolCoder/foss-rcas/README.md

         - apps to make
             - decent input debug (with little tx picture)
             - mixing debug
+            - move notifications to an app? (mainly a means of justifying existence of default layout in the first place)
             - move fps counter to an app?
             - wheel debug?
             - wind info & basic settings (or maybe a popup for all settings.
 Can reuse component from flightsettingsscreen)